lavmeiker/capistrano-wpcli/README.md

 * `set :wpcli_local_uploads_dir`<br/>
 Absolute or relative path to local WP uploads directory.
 Defaults to 'web/app/uploads/'.<br/>
-IMPORTANT: Add trailing slash!<br/>
+IMPORTANT: Add trailing slash!

 * `set :wpcli_remote_uploads_dir`<br/>
 Absolute path to remote wordpress uploads directory.
 Defaults to "#{shared_path.to_s}/web/app/uploads/".<br/>
-IMPORTANT: Add trailing slash!<br/>
+IMPORTANT: Add trailing slash!

+* `set :wpcli_remote_uploads_dir`<br/>
+If you for whatever reason need to set a different port for rsync you can do so by setting this var.
+Defaults to undefined.<br/>

 ### Vagrant